 Special Events Kit

 Get the word out about public power at fairs, festivals, community events and Public Power Week celebrations with a Special Events Kit.
 The kit includes a variety of promotional items imprinted with the powerwheel or AMP logo.
 Members can request one kit free of charge each calendar year.
 Additional kits and/or individual promotional items can be purchased at cost.
 Please give as much advance notice as possible to process requests and ensure availability of promotional items.
-To request a Special Events Kit, please contact Karen Ritchey, manager of communication programs, at 614.540.0933 or firstname.lastname@example.org.
+To request a Special Events Kit, please contact Karen Ritchey, director of member events and programs, at 614.540.0933 or email@example.com.

 Ernie Energy is the official mascot of AMP’s public power communities.
 The mascot is available in two forms, an inflatable version that can “stand around” at fairs, festivals and other gatherings; or a costume that can be worn by a volunteer and become interactive with the crowd.
 The mascot is reserved on a first-come, first-served basis throughout the year.

 Each Year AMP honors member communities for their outstanding achievements.
 Nomination packets are sent to member communities each summer.
 The awards are presented during the awards banquet at the AMP/OMEA annual conference.
 The following awards are presented annually: